istafoundation/istafoundation.in/README.md

 **Official GitHub Repository:** [ISTA Foundation](https://istafoundation.in)

-We are happy to announce that we are building out [ISTA Foundation](https://istafoundation.in) and all its associated projects leveraging industry-leading technology: [Next.js](https://nextjs.org).
+We are happy to announce that we are building [ISTA Foundation](https://istafoundation.in) and all its associated projects leveraging industry-leading technology: [Next.js](https://nextjs.org).

 > **NOTE:** This project is not yet deployed on the main domain of [ISTA Foundation](https://istafoundation.in).